-Some of the conditions that may result in the appearance of petechiae include:
+Some of the conditions that

 - local injury or trauma causing damage to the skin

-- allergic reactions to insect bites
+- reactions to insect bites

 - various autoimmune diseases

-- a lower than normal blood platelet level
+- a lower-than-typical blood platelet level

-- medical treatments for cancer, such as radiation or chemotherapy
+- cancer, such as leukemia

-Certain medications are also commonly associated with the appearance of petechiae.
 Drugs that may cause petechiae as a side effect include:

-A doctor should always look at petechiae because it could be an indication of a more serious condition.
+A doctor should always look at petechiae because they could be an indication of a more serious condition.
 A doctor will assess symptoms and possible causes to determine whether the cause is mild or severe.